On Benfen

 Long-Term Holding: Find It and Leave It Alone

-There's a question worth asking seriously before every buy: if the stock market closed tomorrow for five years, would I still be comfortable holding this?
+So before buying, ask yourself honestly: if the stock market closed tomorrow for five years, would I still be comfortable holding this?

 Benfen is as much about what you don't do as what you do.
-In some ways, the not-doing list defines an investor more than anything else.
+In some ways, what you refuse defines you as an investor more than anything else.

 No leverage.
 Borrowing to invest turns business risk into survival risk.
 Compounding has one prerequisite: you have to stay in the game.
 Countless smart people have gone bankrupt not because their judgment was wrong, but because leverage ended them before their judgment could prove right.
 Better to go slower than to risk getting knocked out entirely.

 None of the above is hard to understand.
-The difficulty of Benfen is not in grasping it — it's in doing it.
+The difficulty of Benfen is not in grasping it — it's in the gap between knowing and doing.
+Simple things are often the hardest things, precisely because understanding is easy and doing is not.

 But here's something rarely talked about: even if you maintained discipline through the bubble, nobody comes to reward you for it.
 Nobody comes back to say "you were right."
 Not buying something that crashes doesn't appear in your performance record.
 The market gives no award for avoiding disaster.

 So what Benfen demands isn't just the ability to stay calm when others are euphoric.
-It's the will to keep going when you've been right for a long time and received no recognition for it.
+It also demands the will to keep going when, despite being right over the long term, you go unrecognized for quite a long time — and may even be misunderstood.

 That's not a problem intelligence can solve.
 It's a question of character.